 Arthroscopy means “to look within the joint”.
 Small incision instead of large incision.
 This procedure allows the surgeon to see cartilage and bone.
 Using small instruments, a video lens and light, the surgeon sees within the jaw joint.
 Possibly can fix a misalignment issue on the spot (if there is one), has the ability to removes inflamed tissue.
 Patient can go home same day.

 Open Joint Surgery involves a cut in the front of the ear to expose jaw joint.
 Surgery can last one hour to several hours depending on complexity.
-This type of surgery can reposition slipped cartilage, repair injured tissue, replace entire joint.
+This type of surgery can re-position slipped cartilage, repair injured tissue and replace a joint entirely.

 Wearing a mouth guard is a preventative measure.
 In most cases, you can prevent any further damage by wearing a night guard consistently.
-It is an effective way to manage your TMJD
+It’s a very effective way to manage your TMJD

-Do you a TMJ story to share or just want to say hello?
+Do you have a TMJ story to share, or just want to say hello?
 We would love to hear from you!

 Feel free to comment below.